bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 4/nullish-coalescing.md

 ```

 ## Notes
-While this proposal specifically calls out `null` and `undefined` values, the intent is to provide a complementary operator to the [optional chaining operator](https://github.com/TC39/proposal-optional-chaining).
+While this proposal specifically calls out `null` and `undefined` values, the intent is to provide a complementary operator to the [[chaining]].
 This proposal will update to match the semantics of that operator.

 ## Prior Art
 * [Null coalescing operator](https://en.wikipedia.org/wiki/Null_coalescing_operator)